PatrickVuscan/LBC-Frontend/README.md

  3) See ```Run tests``` section at the top.

  ### Backend
- 1) Navigate to the target directory
+ 1) Navigate to the target directory.
  2) Enter ```git clone https://github.com/csc301-fall-2020/team-project-13-lady-ballers-camp-backend.git``` into your terminal.
  3) Follow the instructions written in ```setup.md```.